Resources for Veterans

 Veterans and Bladder Cancer

-This page provides veterans with information about service-connected conditions covered under the PACT Act, a new proposed legislation for Military Firefighters and PFAs, and veteran-specific bladder cancer educational resources from BCAN.
+This page provides veterans with information about service-connected conditions covered under the PACT Act, legislation for Military Firefighters and PFAs, and veteran-specific bladder cancer educational resources from BCAN.

 What is the PACT Act?